C4sper2012/Espace/README.md

 ## Disclaimer

 This project is purely for education purposes.
-I state again, i am not profiting from this nor have i plans to profit from it.
+I am not profiting from this nor have i plans to profit from it.